-When Michelangelo actually started painting the Ceiling at the east end, probably in the early months of 1509, the implications of the structure had not been entirely established
+When Michelangelo actually started painting the Sistine Chapel Ceiling at the east end, probably in the early months of 1509, the implications of the structure had not been entirely established

 in his mind.
 The first section still contains sharp discrepancies in scale between the large figures outside the central scenes and the smaller figures that crowd within them.
-Furthermore, there is at the start
+Furthermore, there is

 eye from one to the other so logically, that in the west end, above the altar, one scarcely notices that he retained several incompatible scales - one for the prophets and sibyls, another for the seated

 nudes, a third for the bronze-colored nudes, and a fourth for the scenes in the central rectangles and the corner spandrels.

-Unity is accomplished partly by increasing the scale from the seated nudes to the figures in the scenes, rather than cUminishing it as in the first portion of the Ceiling, where the central scenes, especially, look a little weak from the floor.
+Unity is accomplished partly by increasing the scale from the seated nudes to the figures in the scenes, rather than diminishing it as in the first portion of the Ceiling, where the central scenes, especially, look a little weak from the floor.
 Even more important, however, Michelangelo was extremely careful to continue diagonal motions from one scene to the next or from the scenes to the nudes, across all intervening barriers.
 The diagonal movement of the wall separating the two central incidents in the Haman scene, for example, is continued in the bend of the legs of the Creator in the Separation of Light from Darkness and the position of His head in the Creation of Sun, Moon, and Plants.
 Similarly the diagonal of Moses' rod in the Brazen Serpent is prolonged in the back of the nude left above Libyca and the raised right leg of the diagonally opposite nude, left above Jeremiah.
 In fact, these diagonal movements are still reflected in the legs and backs of all four nudes in the next bay.
 Each group of four nudes, moreover, surrounds one of the smaller scenes so that some of its forms converge on the scene in the shape of a huge "X," while others move about it diagonally, giving the square group the suggestion of an octagonal frame of living limbs.
 All of the last five prophets and sibyls are so richly integrated with their surrounding elements in this manner that it is artificial to detach them, as one must for the purposes of a book, and see them separately.
 Michelangelo intended all the forces to work together, like those in the flying buttresses, transverse, diagonal, and wall ribs that support the vault of a Gothic cathedral.
 Figures, scenes, architecture, and decoration have become an indissoluble unity.